camptocamp/shared_config_manager/README.md

 * `POST {ROUTE_PREFIX}/1/refresh/{ID}/{KEY}`

-Same as the GET API, but to be used with a GutHub webhook for push events.
+Same as the GET API, but to be used with a GutHub/GitLab webhook for push events.
 Will ignore events for other branches.

 ## Status